nullivex/apx/README.md

 * SysLog added for core level logging.
 Winston should be used for userspace logging.
 * Kue removed from core package and abstracted to [apx-kue](https://github.com/snailjs/apx-kue)
 * Tasks are no longer initialized by the core should be implemented in an initializer
+* Updated plugin format (this means existing translator plugins will need to upgrade) see the README for the prescribed plugin format.

 ### 0.3.4
 * Updated to **object-manage** 0.4.0